fdnthecoder/Orion/README.md

-# flask-api
+# Game API Server
-An example flask rest API server.

-To build production, type `make prod`.
+## Setup instructions

+You need to have `make` installed.
+In general, things a developer will want to do (besides writing code!) will correspond to a `make` target.

-To create the env for a new developer, run `make dev_env`.
+- To create the env for a new developer, run `make dev_env`.
+- To run the server locally, use `source/local.sh`
+- To build production, type `make prod`.

+## Requirements

+The requirements for our Game API server are:

+- The user can sign up.
+- The user can create a new game.